aws/aws-parallelcluster/docs/source/commands.rst

 list
 ====

 Lists clusters currently running or stopped.
-Lists the :code:`stack_name` of the CloudFormation stacks with the name :code:`aws-parallelcluster-[stack_name]`.
+Lists the :code:`stack_name` of the CloudFormation stacks with the name :code:`parallelcluster-[stack_name]`.

 optional arguments:
   -h, --help  show this help message and exit